briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 Inspector, replace and restore the street, pavement, sidewalk, tree lawn or other public property over any such opening to as good a state and condition as found previous to opening the same.
-Such deposit shall be held for such purposes and also in accordance with the provisions of [Section 1307.11][CF Section 1307.11] and the provisions of Chapter 901.
+Such deposit shall be held for such purposes and also in accordance with the provisions of [Section 1307.11][CFCO 1307.11] and the provisions of Chapter 901.
 Upon the completion of the work for which a permit has been granted, and when the Inspector is satisfied that all the conditions and requirements provided for herein have been satisfied, such deposit or any unused portion thereof may be returned to the permittee.

 Where an application for a permit involves industrial or commercial